 Example BLE-enabled PID controller: Mobile application

-The mobile application we propose to go with the PID controller is simple.
+The mobile application we propose to go with the use of a PID controller is simple.
 It has a total of three screens: the main screen, the settings screen, and the data logger screen.

 On the main screen, you see the data you would typically want to monitor at all times: